gparlakov/jstalks-2021-optimising-angular/TASKS.md

     - all moment locales - even though we need only few of them - us/ru
     - // TODO - think of how to move to a separate module | pusher - even though we need to ask user for permission
     - // TODO decide if to add it (it is a bit contrived) and make it only part of one module | PDFViewer - only used in one component but part of vendor js (no vendor in prod?)
-Demonstrate how to remove the moment js locales not in use

 ### 17. Lazy loading
 1. Make Article module lazy